adanWu2005/QCAC-Product-Adan-Wu/README.md

 ## Features

 ### Product Overview
-- Responsive product image with fallback placeholder
+- A responsive image of the product with a fallback placeholder
 - Comprehensive product description
 - Key highlights (layout, connectivity, switches)